adamdecaf/deadcheck/README.md

 ## Integrations

 - PagerDuty: A service is used and incident created but snoozed preventing notifications.
 Each successful check-in pushes the snooze out into the future until the next expected check-in.
+- Slack: Schedule messages in the future which notify on failed check-ins.

 ## Supported and tested platforms